Jonathan Drouin Game Preview: Avalanche vs. Coyotes

 Drouin Season Stats Insights

-- In 31 games this season, Drouin has a plus-minus of -1, while averaging 13:54 on the ice per game.

-- Drouin has a goal in four of 31 contests this season, but no multi-goal games so far.
+- Drouin has a goal in four games this season through 32 games played, but has not had multiple goals in any of those games.

-- Drouin has a point in 11 of 31 games this year, with multiple points in three of them.
+- Drouin has a point in 11 games this season (out of 32), including multiple points three times.

-- Drouin has an assist in eight of 31 games so far this year, with multiple assists in two of them.
+- Drouin has an assist in eight of 32 games so far this season, with multiple assists in two of them.

-- Drouin's implied probability to go over his point total is 48.8% based on the odds.
+- Drouin's odds on his points over/under carry an implied probability of 47.6% that he hits the over.

-- There is a 33.9% chance of Drouin having more than 0.5 assists, based on the moneyline odds.
+- There is an implied probability of 32.3% of Drouin going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.